4nd2in/edu/pages/TCP.md

 		- Specifies the port number of the sender
 	- ### Destination Port (16 Bit)
 		- Specifies the port number of the receiver
+	- ### Sequence Number (32 Bit)
+		- This is a unique number assigned to each packet by the sender to identify the order in which packets should be received by the receiver.
+The sequence number is used in conjunction with the acknowledgement number to ensure reliable data transfer and to prevent duplicate packets.
+It is initialized when a connection is first established
+	- ### Acknowledgement Number (32 Bit)
+		- This is used to acknowledge the receipt of a TCP segment and to communicate the next expected sequence number to the sender.
+The acknowledgement number field contains the sequence number of the next expected segment when the ACK control flag is set.
+	- ### Data Offset (4 Bit)
+		- This is used to tell the receiver how many 32-bit words are in the header, so it knows where the header ends and the data begins.
 	- ### Control Flags (8 Bit)
 		- **Synchronization (SYN)** is used to establish the three-way-handshake.
 This is the first packet sent.
-		- **Acknowledgement Number (ACK)** s used to acknowledge the receipt of a TCP segment and to communicate the next expected sequence number to the sender.
-The acknowledgement number field contains the sequence number of the next expected segment, rather than the number of the last received segment
 		- **Acknowledgement (ACK)** is used to acknowledge packets which are successful received by the host.
 The flag is set if the acknowledgement number field contains a valid acknowledgement number
 		- **Finish (FIN)** is used to request a connection termination.
 This is the last packet sent.
 		- **Reset (RST)** is used to terminate the connection if the sender feels something is wrong with the TCP connection or that the conversation should not exist